Find Trade Colleges

 • Observe and interpret readings on gauges, meters, and charts registering various aspects of boiler operation to ensure that boilers are operating properly.

-Stationary Engineer or Boiler Operator Required Skills
+What a Stationary Engineer or Boiler Operator Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.